 6CO2 + 6H2O + Light Energy → C6H12O6 + 6O2

 Carbon dioxide from the air and water from the soil are combined, with the help of sunlight, to produce glucose and oxygen.
-This glucose then serves as the primary source of energy and building material for the grass plant.
+Still, this glucose then serves as the primary source of energy and building material for the grass plant.
 The fact that new substances (glucose and oxygen) are created from different starting materials (carbon dioxide and water) definitively marks photosynthesis as a chemical change.

 The chemical equation for cellular respiration is: